iyeme-dev/home-staging/README.md

 [View live github project](https://iyeme-dev.github.io/home-staging/)

-This project creates a user-friendly home staging website with core sections that include information on home staging, how to start the process of home staging, booking a free visit, and getting a personalized quote.
-It is aimed at user education, lead generation, and brand credibility using core brand colors with simple and easy-to-read text.
+This project creates a user-friendly home staging website that incorporates a navigation menu and structured layout using Bootstrap, with core sections that include: information on home staging, how to start the process of home staging, booking a free visit, and getting a personalized quote.
+The website is designed to teach users about home staging, attract new clients, and build trust in the brand.
+It uses the main brand colors and clear, easy-to-read text.

 # Table of Contents